Omega-Cube/dot.js/README.txt

 designed to be used by web applications that need to display or edit graphs, as a replacement for sending graphs as bitmapped images and image maps.

-This project is based on a September 2011 fork from Ryan Schmidt's Canviz project (http://canviz.org)

 Installation
 ------------